openebs/website/docs/versioned_docs/version-2.11.0/stateful-applications/nuodb.md

 - Start with small storage and add disks as needed on the fly.
 Sometimes NuoDB instances are scaled up because of capacity on the nodes.
 With OpenEBS persistent volumes, capacity can be thin provisioned and disks can be added to OpenEBS on the fly without disruption of service
 - If required, take backup of the NuoDB data periodically and back them up to S3 or any object storage so that restoration of the same data is possible to the same or any other Kubernetes cluster

 *Note: NuoDB can be deployed both as `deployment` or as `statefulset`.
 When NuoDB deployed as `statefulset`, you don't need to replicate the data again at OpenEBS level.
-When NuoDB is deployed as `deployment`, consider 3 OpenEBS replicas, choose the StorageClass accordingly.*
+When NuoDB is deployed as `deployment`, consider 3 OpenEBS replicas, choose the StorageClass accordingly*.
 ## Deployment model

 [![OpenEBS and NuoDB](../assets/nuodb-deployment.svg)](../assets/nuodb-deployment.svg)
 ## Configuration workflow

 1. **Install OpenEBS**